Crate matc

 device.invoke_request(1, clusters::defs::CLUSTER_ID_ON_OFF, clusters::defs::CLUSTER_ON_OFF_CMD_ID_ON, &[]).await?;

-Example how to connect to already commissioned device by name and send command to it:
+Example how to connect to already commissioned device by name and send command to it.
+If the device changed its IP, the connection automatically re-discovers it via operational mDNS:

 const DATA_DIR: &str = "./matter-data";